lukemunsch/rwbyQuiz/README.md

 have a broken page with no results displaying correctly, I have removed the section and continued to look into this in case I decide to include it at a later date.

+I have an issue regarding the buttons themselves; the internal content is only the space of the word, and yet when the rest of the button is clicked, no action happens.
+I have tried to increase the size of the field and width of the element itself, but it doesn't change the clickable area for the buttons.
+I have looked at trying to change the target for the clickable function to see if that makes a difference.

 ## Deployment

 ### Local Deployment